 Adcock ranges also solved another nuisance: with loop stations the range signal had to be shut down to allow the voice or weather broadcast.
 Pilots who had the ability to transmit sometimes had to ask the operator to suspend a report if they were in the middle of an approach or other critical phase.
 Adcock stations added a dedicated fifth center antenna and a “simultaneous transmitter” that could handle the voice communication separately to allow the range signals to run uninterrupted.

 A transmitter building, hut or “blockhouse” lied at the center of each station: a generally utilitarian structure approximately 500 sf in area that housed the transmitters (16’ x 32’ was a common size).
-Two dual-redundant transmitter units were provided to allow for backup and switchover for routine maintenance.
+They were built to standardized plans but construction type varied by what was common to a region, from cast-in-place concrete, masonry block, wood frame to metal construction.
+It housed two dual-redundant transmitter units that allowed for backup and switchover for routine maintenance.
 An automatic telegraph key triggered by revolving, notched Bakelite disks (akin to a music box) continuously keyed the dots and dashes for the signals and station identification.
 The signals were then sent through a radio goniometer, a set of adjustable nested coils, that could rotate the entire beam pattern as needed to best align with the airways (this device was developed by Italian engineers Ettore Bellini and Alessandro Tosi in 1907 for the reverse application of finding the direction of a radio signal).
-If the power failed to the site, assuming that it wasn’t a more rural site that already generated its own power, an automatic standby generator was provided in the same structure or a nearby separate hut.
+If the power failed to the site, assuming that it wasn’t a more rural site that already generated its own power, an automatic standby generator was provided in a separate room or a nearby detached hut.

 Shielded coaxial cables, to minimize signal leakage and stray skywaves, ran from the blockhouse to each antenna either underground or via ground level supports.
 Antennae need to have a good electrical ground to efficiently function.
 Many sites, especially in desert regions, had dry and rocky soil that was not electrically conductive enough to provide this.
-In these situations, a “counterpoise”– a square or disk of wire mesh or cable at the base of antennae compensated for this.
+In this situation for Adcock stations, a “counterpoise”– a square or disk of wire mesh or cable at the base of antennae compensated for this.

 Nearly all stations ran unmanned, one of the first “lights out” facilities of the 20th century, illuminated only by the faint warm glow of vacuum tubes within the transmitters accompanied by the sounds of whirring cooling fans and the never ending clicking of the automatic key.
 Range station operators were actually located at central offices many miles away (typically at airport terminals) that handled the weather broadcasts and radio communications for several stations.
 They could control each one remotely by a landline with a rotary telephone-like device that could send 16 preset commands, ranging from turning signals off to allow a voice broadcast, to turning on the lights on the radio towers at night.
 Generally, a daily inspection visit was all that was needed.
 A few remote stations, such as the Donner Pass range located on frequently snowbound 7,135’ ridge, did have a live-in station keeper but this was, by far, the exception.